ashfire908/halo-stats-processor/README.md

 is to retrieve data from Bungie.net, parse it, and return easily-accessible (and possibly additional) stats for the developer to use in other projects.
 A full list of the features of Halo SP is listed later on.
-Halo SP supports Halo 3: ODST fully, with future full support for Halo: Reach and possibly Halo 3 planned.
+Halo SP supports Halo 3: ODST fully, with future full support for Halo: Reach (and possibly Halo
+3) planned.

 Requirements
 ------------